riverbed/Riverbed-Community-Toolkit/APM/103-opentelemetry-otlp-python-app/README.md

 ### 3. Generate traffic and telemetry

 The web app should now be running as well as the traffic generator.
-Every trace will be collected by the Aternity APM OpenTelemetry Collector.
+Every trace will be collected by the APM OpenTelemetry Collector.

 You can also browse the app, navigating to http://localhost:8103/server_request or call the URL from a command line.